satish1550/Chrome_Extension/README.md

 # Chrome_Extension
-  Users can save the history of visited sites in the bookmark, It uses local storage to save the record
+  Users can save the history of visited sites in the bookmark, It uses local storage to save the record.